Skip to Content

 Sealing Pavers Pros and Cons

-Here we share our sealing pavers pros and cons including why they need sealing and popular questions regarding sealing your paver-based hardscaping.
-Patio with sealed brick pavers stone fire pit rock grass mulch landscapingWhen you cover land with a material such as concrete or pavers, it’s known as ‘hardscaping’.
+When you cover the yard with a material such as concrete or pavers, itโs known as โhardscapingโ.
 The hardscape material has to stand up to the people, furniture, and vehicles that will be placed on top of it, while also existing in an ever-changing environment.
 Weather and temperature changes affect the pavers or concrete as well as the ground around them.

 Pavers are a specific type of hardscaping made up of individual shapes, laid in a pattern.
-The pavers themselves are frequently made from concrete and are used for the patio, driveway, pool, or walkway to a deck.
+They are frequently made from concrete and are used for the patio, driveway, pool, or walkway to a deck.
+Natural stone pavers made from materials like granite, marble, and slate are also popular.
+When used for hardscaping, bricks are also considered pavers.

 Why Do Pavers Need Sealing?

 The reasons to install pavers are obvious.
 They beautify outdoor spaces and make it easier and more comfortable to spend time in them.
-Pavers can also be used in indoor settings, providing a unique look and feel.
+They can also be used in indoor settings, providing a unique look and feel.
 It may also increase the value of your home.

 One solution that homeowners can pursue is sealing their paver-based hardscaping.
-A chemical sealer forms a protective barrier that coats the pavers, improves the overall drainage of your hardscaping, and looks great.
+A chemical sealer forms a protective barrier that coats the surface, improves the overall drainage of your hardscaping, and looks great.
 This can work especially well for driveways, pool decks, and other outdoor areas that require consistent upkeep.

-Here are the sealing pavers pros and cons starting with the pros.
+Here are the sealing pavers’ pros and cons starting with the pros.

-Sealing Pavers Pros
+Paver Sealing Pros

-Sealed terra cotta pavers patioStops water from passing through the pavers – The reason most people consider pavers is because they want to protect the investment they’ve made in hardscaping.
-Most materials used to make pavers, such as concrete, brick, and stone, are porous.
+Stops water from passing through the pavers – The reason most people consider them is because they want to protect the investment theyโve made in hardscaping.
+Most materials used to make them, such as concrete, brick, and stone, are porous.

 Consider adding a gravel edge to the outside of your patio, walkway, or terrace for even better drainage.

-That expansion can cause pavers to break or push away from each other.Not only does this ruin the look of the hardscaping, including walls and other design elements, it can also create a tripping hazard.
+That expansion can cause blocks to break or push away from each other.
+Not only does this ruin the look of the hardscaping, including walls and other design elements, it can also create a tripping hazard.

 Any sealer you apply will enhance the natural color of the stone.
-Most sealers feature a glossy, light-reflecting finish that lends the pavers a clean, wet look, suitable for a variety of outdoor construction projects.
+Most sealers feature a glossy, light-reflecting finish that lends the surface a clean, wet look, suitable for a variety of outdoor construction projects.

-Sealing Pavers Cons
+Paver Sealing Cons

-Sealed paver patio with wicker day bed wicker ottomansAdded maintenance cost – If you’ve just decided to invest in hardscaping, sealing pavers might not have been accounted for in your budget.
+Added maintenance cost – If youโve just decided to invest in hardscaping, sealing pavers might not have been accounted for in your budget.
 It is an extra, up-front expense that needs to be arranged either during or shortly after installation.

 Skipping regular maintenance could mean removing the sealer and restarting – If you wait too long to reseal and the sealer degrades, you may have to strip it off before you can apply another protective product.

-Environmental impact while applying – Finally, consider the impact of paver sealant on the environment around you.
-Bushes or plant beds near the pavers should be well-covered in plastic sheeting to prevent them from being covered in sealer or overspray.
+Environmental impact while applying – Finally, consider the impact of sealant on the environment around you.
+Bushes or plant beds near the area should be well-covered in plastic sheeting to prevent them from being covered in sealer or overspray.
+Sealing should only be done on a clear, calm day, to prevent it from blowing into your yard or garden.

 Do Pavers Need to be Sealed?